binckbank-api/client-js/README.md

 As with the initial token retrieval, this request is not allowed from any client application hosted on the customers machine.

 The response is the same as the initial token request.
-See step 3.
+See [step 3](#logon3).

+For realtime streams, see [documentation on realtime refresh](#realtime5) on how to inject the new token to that connection.

 ### <a name="logon6"></a>Step 6: Production
 The production environment is the same as sandbox, but, with real customers and live data.